turingschool/career-development-curriculum-site/module_three/index.md

    * Use grammarly to correct grammar, provide word alternatives, and catch spelling errors.
    * The following [Guided Cover letter template]                                                    (https://docs.google.com/document/d/1ctPSIEcZ5nrnfD4y0HlTUH9tdYRscbIjXhMQLjMPzPA/edit)           provides a good overview of how to format,structure and write a solid cover letter.

-   * **Due date Wednesday of Week 5** You will use this cover letter and job descriptin during          week 5 homeroom group.
+   * **Due Wednesday of Week 5** You will use this cover letter and job descriptin during              the week 5 homeroom group.
 Cut and paste the job description into a google doc to share          and refer back to.

    * **Final due date: EOD Friday of Week 5** in end of mod survey (below)

 5. Complete [end of mod self-evaluation survey](https://airtable.com/shrBZWvdZfHSeey57) by **EOD Friday of Week 5**